-A USB port is also located at the rear of the glovebox.
+Depending on date of manufacture, some vehicles include a USB port located at the rear of the glovebox.
 This USB-A port is equipped with a pre-formatted flash drive, ready to save videos when using features such as Sentry Mode and Dashcam.
 Although not its primary purpose, this port can also communicate with the vehicle and can be used to charge a USB-connected device.